 - Value: Demonstrate exactly how your product or service provides value to its users.
 Be engaging and truly show them that this is something they need.
 This is the section in which you can start being a little more salesy.

 - Cost: Of course, any proposal needs to include pricing.
 Be flexible and highlight that your prices are susceptible to change, depending on the specific agreement and your prospect’s needs.

 2. Define your prospect’s problem

-Each new client is different, and each of them has specific needs.
+Every prospective client is different, and each has specific needs to be met.

-It’s on you and your sales team to identify those needs and tailor each proposal to tailor to them.
+It’s up to you and your sales team to identify those needs and tailor each proposal accordingly.

-Sales professionals have been doing this for years and, with the rise of data-based marketing, this has become even easier.
+Sales professionals have been doing this for years and, with the rise of data-based marketing, grasping their pain points and challenges has become even easier.

-- Use your social media to identify needs and problems that keep recurring in your community.
+- Use your social media to identify needs and problems to be solved that keep recurring in your business community.